Customers want to speak to a human

 - Find out more here

-UK consumer confidence in modern customer service centres is incredibly low with a whopping 90% describing them as ‘ineffective at dealing with issues in a new survey.
+UK consumer confidence in modern contact service centres is incredibly low with a whopping 90% describing them as ‘ineffective at dealing with issues in a new survey.
 It’s also one of the main causes of consumer irritation with brands, as more than 50% have seen red over their customer service treatment.

 Customer service can be seen as a necessary evil by many businesses but it’s something to get right as over a third of consumers say they’ll give up on a brand if their customer service is poor.
-Whether your business is B2B or B2C, maintaining a good relationship with your consumers should be top priority.
+Whether your business is B2B or B2C, maintaining a good relationship with your consumers should be a top priority.

 The survey, conducted by delivery management company Whistl, reveals that consumers are happy to wait on a call for an average of two and a half minutes.
 Despite this, consumers are often left waiting for more than 10 minutes, causing many to give up with 34% admitting that if they hang up they won’t ever call back.